 - Client creates a web page that is used exclusively for the stealth link.
 This page must look legit and have some basic content about your company.
 Do not embed any web tracking data – we do not want this page tagged in any search engines nor do we want it to inflate your GA tracking.

-- This URL/stealth link is then placed in the html content.
+- Client then places this URL/stealth link in the html content.
 See instructions below regarding how to make it hidden so your recipients do not see it.
 It is important that the stealth link appear after the pre-header code.
 The only purpose of this link is to collect those bot/security product clicks.
 See example below

-- Within Email Builder (Omail), you would enter the URL.
+- Within Email Builder (Omail), Deployment Defaults, you would enter the URL.
 This can be done at the corporate level or only on the deployment types where you are using the stealth link.
 This is how the Omeda application will know that the URL is the actual Stealth link.

 Email Builder -> Tools -> Deployment Defaults

 The stealth link needs to be coded properly in the html content so it’s hidden and recipients do not see it.